amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/further-explain.md

 const newText = text.replace("World", "Universe"); // Output: "Hello, Universe!"
 ```

+This algorithm allows you to replace specific characters or words within a string.
+It's like correcting a misspelled word.
+For example, if you have the string "I like cats," replacing "cats" with "dogs" would give you "I like dogs."

 These are some common JavaScript string algorithms.
 Each algorithm serves a specific purpose and can be used in various scenarios to process and manipulate strings effectively.

 ---